Joaodss/Midterm-Project-Banking-System/README.md

 }
 ```

 Notes: All the values are optional and will only take effect if they exist.
-For example, postal code is not available on
+For example, a postal code is not available
-admins.
+on admins.
-To add a new mailing address to a user without mailing address, all the ma properties must be present.
+To add a new mailing address to a user without a mailing address, all the ma properties must be present.

 ### Accounts